 4. Free WiFi

 Singapore has one of the highest numbers of smartphone users, and our usage is predominantly 4G or WiFi.
 For some high data users, the struggle becomes real when you have less than 50mb and want to avoid paying for extra data.
 During these trying times, free WiFi is considered a blessing in disguise!
-A number of train stations currently offer free WiFi allowing you to access your favourite drama and social networking sites etc. If you want to save some money on your monthly handphone bill, free WiFi when you are on board the train will provide you with significant savings.
+A number of train stations currently offer free WiFi allowing you to access your favourite drama and social networking sites etc. If you want to save some money on your handphone bill and avoid using up your data plan for the month, free WiFi when you are on board the train will provide you with significant savings.